woodpecker-ci/woodpecker/docs/docs/80-downloads.md

 ## Docker images

 Image variants:
-* The `next` version is based on the current master branch
+* The `next` version images are based on the current master branch
 * The `latest` is same as next (will change after v0.15.0 release to be latest stable release)
 * The `x.x.x` version images are stable releases